-The British-Irish group One Direction, one of the great musical revelations of recent years, with millions of fans around the world, has used on its successful 'Where we are' tour a cluster-based audio system of the J Series of d&b audiotechnik, supplied by Wigwam Acoustics.
+British-Irish group One Direction, One of the great musical revelations of recent years, with millions of fans around the world, has used a J-Series cluster-based audio system from d d&B Audiotechnik, supplied by Wigwam Acoustics.

 One_Direction db audio Photo Julie Harper

-since, his career has been metheoric and followed by millions of fans around the world, filling stadiums on all their tours.
-In the last of them, called 'Where we are' and with which Europe and South America have traveled this summer, the group has counted on its audio system with the technology of D&b audiotechnik.
+Since, His career has been meteoric and followed by millions of fans around the world, Filling stadiums on all their tours.
+In the last of them, called 'Where we are' and with which they have toured Europe and South America this summer, The group has had the technology of d&B Audiotechnik.

 One_Direction db audio Photo Julie Harper

-The person responsible for Wigwam Acoustics, company responsible for supplying the equipment for the One Direction tour, Chris Hill, explains that "we select J Series clusters from d&b audiotechnik for a number of reasons and, chiefly, because this kind of environment is perfect for the J Series.
-We knew that arrangements with J8 would deliver superlative performance in any challenge presented by the show.
-Secondly, its relatively light weight makes it the perfect choice, because restrictions in this regard played an important role in final audio design".
+The person responsible for Wigwam Acoustics, company in charge of supplying the equipment for the One Direction tour, Chris Hill, explains that "we selected clusters from the J-Series of d&b audiotechnik for several reasons and, chiefly, because this kind of environment suits the J-Series perfectly.
+We knew that the J8 arrangements would deliver superlative performance on whatever challenge the show presented.
+Secondly, Its relatively light weight makes it the perfect choice, because restrictions in this regard played an important role in the final audio design".

 One_Direction db audio Photo Julie Harper

-Another challenge they faced was "restricting the number of speakers in each of the main riggings to twenty," Mooney continues.. nevertheless, this decision did not compromise its role of uniformly covering the total area of the stadiums.
-Everything was as expected and the J Series system worked exceptionally well in this type of environment.
-The concerts were crowded and, sometimes, the noise levels from the audience were quite shocking".
+Another challenge they had to face was "restricting the number of speakers in each of the main riggings to twenty," Mooney continues.
+Nevertheless, This decision did not compromise its function of uniformly covering the total surface of the stadiums.
+Everything went as we expected and the J-Series system performed exceptionally well in this type of environment.
+The concerts were packed and, Sometimes, the noise levels from the audience were quite shocking".

-In this sense, Mooney points out that in the center of the stadium field was placed the B-stage hydraulic stage traction device about thirty meters from the main stage, "so that kids spent a good part of their time in front of the PA system, which is always a challenge for both monitor and FOH engineers".
+In this sense, Mooney points out that in the center of the stadium field the B-stage hydraulic stage traction device was placed about thirty meters from the main stage, "so the kids spent a good deal of time in front of the PA system, which is always a challenge for both monitor and FOH engineers.".

 One_Direction db audio Photo Calvin Aurand

-In addition to the main arrangements of the J Series, Wigwam Acoustics technicians used outfills that covered up to about 150 degrees but, because of the big ticket sales for each concert, had to increase it to 200 degrees or even, sometimes, at 220 degrees, opted for additional V-Series riggings to provide the necessary accuracy and propagation.
+In addition to the main J-Series arrays, Wigwam Acoustics technicians used outfills that covered up to about 150° but, due to the large ticket sales for each concert, had to increase it to 200° or even, Sometimes, at 220°, for which they opted for additional V-Series riggings to provide the necessary precision and propagation.

 One Direction